Blog

 Do You Really Need German Language Proficiency for Your Master's in Germany?

 TL;DR: No, German language proficiency is not mandatory for a Master's in Germany.
-Over 1,800 English-taught Master's programs are available.
-However, learning German (even A1–B1) significantly improves your daily life, job prospects, and social integration.
-German-taught programs require TestDaF, DSH, or equivalent certification.
+Over 1,800 English-taught Master's programs are available across all major fields.
+However, learning German (even A1 to B1) significantly improves your daily life, job prospects, and social integration.
+German-taught programs require TestDaF, DSH, or Goethe certification.

 One of the most common concerns for international students considering a Master's in Germany is whether they need to speak German.
 The short answer: it depends on your program.
-This guide explores the language requirements and helps you make an informed decision.
+This guide explores the language requirements and helps you make an informed decision in 2026.

-German universities offer two types of Master's programs:
+German universities offer two main types of Master's programs, plus a smaller bilingual segment:

 English-Taught Master's Programs